 So, build a good B2B sales pipeline to grow your revenues and close enough deals to meet the quota.

 Doing tasks at the top of the funnel will require different skills as compared to those at the bottom.
 One person won’t be equally efficient at fulfilling all the tasks.
-Hence, a sales team with sales specialization is required that focus on each detail of the B2B sales funnel stages.
+Hence, a sales team with a specialization is required to focus on each detail of the B2B sales funnel stages.

 Sales managers work in the middle and late stages.
-If your sales funnel goes beyond the purchase stage then hire a project manager for fulfilling the needs of your existing clients.
+If your sales funnel goes beyond the purchase stage, then hire a project manager to fulfill the needs of your existing clients.
 So, hire the right people, and equip them with strong sales knowledge and skills.